-Tax Reform Impacts the Child Tax Credit – Here’s What’s Changed…
+Tax Reform & The New Child Tax Credit – What’s Changed?

-The Tax Cuts and Jobs Act (TCJA) was enacted in late 2017, and in it are many modified tax laws.
-One of the biggest changes is related to the child tax credit (CTC), a credit claimed by millions of families in America.
+The Tax Cuts and Jobs Act (TCJA) recently passed, and in it are many modified tax laws.
+One of the biggest changes is related to the child tax credit (CTC), a tax credit claimed by millions of families in America.
 While the credit is not technically new, there are updates to it, so it’s important to stay abreast of the changes as they may impact your next tax return.

-Here’s a brief history of the credit and how you can claim qualifying persons in 2018.
+Here’s a brief history of the credit and how you can claim qualifying dependents.

 The child tax credit was first available in 1998 as a nonrefundable credit of $400 for each qualifying child under the age of 17.
-In the past 20 years it has undergone many changes.
-Under pre-TCJA law, the credit was:
+In the past 20 years, it underwent many changes.
+Pre-TCJA, the credit was:

 - Worth up to $1,000 per qualifying child